ryancbutler/XDReplicate/README.md

 `.\PVSReplicate.ps1 -StorePath "E:\teststore","E:\teststore2" -PVSServers "PVSFARM01","PVSFARM02"`

+Copies and imports disks and versions to all PVS farm servers in 'General' site accessible via localhost, PVSFARM01, PVSFARM02 and uses the vDisk store at "E:\teststore" for robocopy.

+`.\PVSReplicate.ps1 -StorePath "E:\teststore" -PVSServers "PVSFARM01","PVSFARM02" -Site "General"`

 Imports disks and versions on all PVS farm servers accessible via localhost for each server.
 Does not perform any robocopy

 `.\PVSReplicate.ps1 -nocopy`